LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/liveperson-nlu-engine.md

 ### Benefits of LivePerson over LivePerson (Legacy)

-There are significant benefits to using the LivePerson engine instead of the LivePerson (Legacy) engine for NLU.
+There are significant benefits to using the LivePerson engine instead of the deprecated LivePerson (Legacy) engine for NLU.
 The LivePerson engine:

 * Benefits from continuing investments.
 Check the roadmap for upcoming features, for example, support for additional languages.
 * Performs faster and scales better.
 The LivePerson engine's average response time is approximately 200 milliseconds per prediction, and performance is good and consistent regardless of the number of intents involved.
 In contrast, the LivePerson (Legacy) engine's average response time is typically above 1 second, and the response time increases linearly with the number of intents involved.
 With many intents and many training phrases, a response time of 4-5 seconds is common.